 World Language Seminar (H) - WL09001 - 1 credit, one semester course, honors level.
 SECOND SEMESTER ONLY.
-This seminar will reinforce all skills needed for success in World Language AP tests including grammatical practice, oral proficiency exercises, reading comprehension and listening skills.
+Prerequisite: Students need to have completed an AP World Language course.
+This course will reinforce all skills needed for success in World Language AP tests including grammatical practice, oral proficiency exercises, reading comprehension and listening skills.
 Authentic test materials and realia will be incorporated.
 It is strongly recommended that students planning to take the AP exam enroll in this seminar.
-Please note: There may be students from various languages all preparing for an AP exam in this class.
+Please note: This course is open to students who are preparing for the AP Exam in any language.
+This course is taught on a pass/fail basis and will not be included in the determination of GPA, class rank, or honor roll.